kingsdigitallab/alice-thornton/frontend/books/book_one.md

 Lamentations upon My Sad Loss <br/>
 Prayers and Meditations upon This Heavy Dispensation, with Others upon Me <br/>
 The Widow's Prayer for Herself and Children <br/>
+Our Saviour's Command <br/>
+Anagram upon Mr Thornton's Motto, and My Own <br/>
+Verses upon Christ and the Church <br/>
+Against the Fears of Death <br/>
+A Farewell to the World <br/>
+My Faithful Soul's Wish for God's Love <br/>
+Verses upon Rash Censures <br/>
+Upon My Great Deliverance at Three Years Old <br/>
+On My Deliverance from Drowning in Ireland <br/>
+A Great Deliverance from Death by Two Falls, Ireland <br/>
+A Great fire in Dublin Castle, before My Lord Deputy <br/>
+The Preservation of My Dear Father's Will <br/>
+Deliverances at Hessom Battle and in the Wars <br/>
+From Drowning in Middleham River and Swale <br/>
+Upon the Reconciling My Brothers, George and Christopher <br/>
+Anagram on George Wandesford <br/>
+Verses upon the Fatal Loss of Dear Brother George Wandesford <br/>
+Upon the Reconciling My Two Brothers George Wandesford and Christopher Wandesford before His Death <br/>